top of page

 • Please manage your emotions and words, remaining calm and kind to our volunteers.
 JUST BE NICE.

-• We hope to (even remotely) like the families we adopt to- and our fosters would quit if we handed over animals to people who act badly.
+• We hope to (even remotely) like the families we adopt to as our fosters would quit if we handed over animals to people who act badly.
+You won't get an animal is you act poorly.

 • All other factors being equal among applicants, the nice person will get the animal